Dmouri/Projets-42-Golang/README.md

 Here is some projects of the 42 school written in Golang.
 In each directory you will find the subject of the project and a README describing the program and its dependencies.
+All projects are meant to run on OSX but some of them can run on other OS.

 # Gomoku